 - 1 teaspoon cinnamon

-Brush the tops and sides of each tortilla with a light coating of flax egg, and gently roll in the coconut sugar/cinnamon mixture.
+- Mix the date sugar and cinnamon together in a shallow dish.
+Brush the tops and sides of each tortilla with a light coating of flax egg, and gently roll in the erythritol/cinnamon mixture.
 DON’T COAT THE BOTTOMS--they will burn!